cbquillen/wavenet_experiment/README.md

 The default parameters work for me on an 8Gb NVidia GTX-1070.
 At the default parameter settings, it takes 0.9 seconds per time step with an audio chunk of 50000 samples (half of ibab's default.)
-You will probably want to run 100000 steps, which will take at least a day unless you have a better GPU card.
+You will probably want to run a minimum of 100000 steps, which will take at least a day unless you have a better GPU card.

 If you have a card with smaller memory, you can run with a smaller audio chunk size.
 I carry context correctly across chunks, so there